huggingface/diffusers/docs/source/en/api/models/autoencoder_tiny.md

 image.save("cheesecake.png")
 ```

-## Using with Stable Diffusion XL 1.0
+To use with Stable Diffusion XL 1.0

 ```python
 import torch